excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 </pre>

 Since plain object is passed as a `ref`, the `readyPromise` is resolved as soon as the component is mounted.
 Most of the time you will not need this unless you have a specific use case where you can't pass the `ref` in the react way and want to do some action on the host when this promise resolves.
 You can check the [example](https://codesandbox.io/s/eexcalidraw-resolvable-promise-d0qg3?file=/src/App.js) for the usage.

+#### `app`

+The App instance.
+Generally, you shouldn't need to use this, but there may be cases you need to do something for which we don't yet expose a public API.

 ### `updateScene`